jaz303/delayqueue/README.md

 // is the buffer size of the outgoing channel. queue := delayqueue.New[int](context.Background(), 0)

-// Run the queue in the background
-// This must be called before any items are added to the
-// queue otherwise such attempts will block forever. go queue.Run()

 go func() {
     // Read items from the queue
     for i := range queue.C {